About Agentic Mermaid

 const next = serializeMermaid(r.value) // typed tree back to text

-The same parsed diagram serializes to SVG for a web page, PNG for a document, ASCII and Unicode for a terminal, and JSON for the raw layout coordinates.
+The same parsed diagram serializes to SVG for a web page, PNG for a deck or document, and ASCII or Unicode for a terminal.
+The CLI and library can also emit layout JSON — node boxes, edge points, groups, bounds, and optional route certificates — when a test, agent, or integration needs geometry instead of a picture.
 The text forms are the ones agents actually use: an agent reading a pull request or a CI log sees the diagram as box-drawing characters it can parse, where an image tag would be a dead link.
-The editor renders all three from the one source in the box on the left, so the Diagram, Unicode, and ASCII tabs are the same diagram under three encodings.
+The editor renders the visual and text tabs from the same source in the box on the left.

 am render flow.mmd --format svg > flow.svg